Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 Before you begin, make sure you have the following installed:

-• Docker and Docker Compose.
+• Docker Desktop.

-• Foundry (forge, cast) for contract compilation and verification.
+• Foundry for contract compilation.

 • A funded Coston2 wallet with C2FLR for gas and TEE registration fees — use the Coston2 faucet.